Perturbation theory models for LSST-era galaxy clustering: tests with sub-percent mock catalog measurements in Fourier and configuration space: Results

 In order to evaluate our fitting procedure and compare the effectiveness of our bias models across galaxy samples we study the reduced $\chi^2$, maximum percentage deviation, and median percentage deviation as a function of $k_{\rm max}.$ For a given model with $n_p$ free parameters fit using $n_d$ data points, the reduced $\chi^2$ is given by the ratio $\chi^2/\rm{d.o.f}$ where ${\rm d.o.f}=n_d-n_p$ is the total number of degrees of freedom.
 Whereas the reduced $\chi^2$ statistic is used ubiquitously as an evaluation of goodness of fit, given the high precision of our measurement and artificial inflation of our covariance matrix, perhaps more relevant figures of merit for this analysis are the maximum and median deviation of a model from the data.
 If a model provides a formally bad $\chi^2$ with respect to the \CosmoDC data, but fits the data with percent level accuracy, then it could still be used in a real analysis provided the measurement error bars are greater than percent level.

 Figure \ref{fig:Fourier_space_reduced_chi2} shows the reduced $\chi^2$ and maximum and median percentage deviation as a function of $k_{\rm max}$ for all $r$-band galaxy samples and bias models.
-Based on the reduced $\chi^2$ values, the fiducial model performs best for the $m_r<24.5$ galaxy sample; however, even for this sample, $\chi^2/\rm{d.o.f}$ is greater than unity for $k_{\rm max}>0.5 \ h/{\rm Mpc},$ indicating that the fit has not fully captured the data given our estimated covariance.
-The reduced $\chi^2$ values for the fiducial model fits to the $m_r<22$ and $23$ samples are comparable across all scales cuts.
+Based on the reduced $\chi^2$ values, the fiducial model performs best for the $m_r<24.5$ and $m_r<23$ galaxy samples; however, even for these samples, $\chi^2/\rm{d.o.f}$ is greater than unity for $k_{\rm max}>0.4 \ h/{\rm Mpc},$ indicating that the fit has not fully captured the data given our estimated covariance.
+The reduced $\chi^2$ values for the fiducial model fits to the $m_r<22$ and $23$ samples are comparable for all scale cuts.

 Although our $\chi^2$ values are not a reliable metric for quantifying the effectiveness of a particular model, we can compare $\chi^2$ values across models to assess their relative performance.
-In doing so we find that the fiducial model $\chi^2$ values are significantly lower than those of the two and three parameter models for all galaxy samples and scale cuts, hence we can more effectively model small scale information by allowing all bias parameters to vary freely.
-We find a significant difference in the $\chi^2$ values of the two and three parameter models for the $m_r<22$ and $23$ galaxy samples; however, for the $m_r<24.5$ sample, these models yield essentially indistinguishable $\chi^2$ for $k_{\rm max} \geq 0.4 \ h/\rm{Mpc}.$ This is consistent with the fact that the fiducial model fits for this galaxy sample favor $b_k \sim 0$ for $k_{\rm max} \geq 0.4 \ h/{\rm Mpc}$ as shown in Figure \ref{fig:bias_param_kmax}.
+In doing so we find that the fiducial model $\chi^2$ values are lower than those of the two and three parameter models for all galaxy samples and scale cuts, hence we can more effectively model small scale information by allowing all bias parameters to vary freely.
+The difference in performance between the fiducial and three parameter models is less pronounced for the $m_r<22$ and $23$ galaxy samples than the $m_r<24.5$ sample.
+Furthermore, we find a significant difference in the $\chi^2$ values of the two and three parameter models for the $m_r<22$ and $23$ galaxy samples; however, for the $m_r<24.5$ sample, these models yield comparable $\chi^2$ even at the most extreme scale cuts.
+This is consistent with the observation that the fiducial model fits for the $m_r<24.5$ sample favor $b_k \sim 0$ across all scale cuts as shown in Figure \ref{fig:bias_param_kmax}.

 When evaluated using the max and median percent deviation metrics, the fiducial model performs similarly for the $m_r<23$ and $m_r<24.5$ galaxy samples.
 For these samples the median and maximum deviations are around $0.1 \%$ and $0.5\%$, respectively, regardless of scale cut.
-The fiducial model fits for the $m_r<22$ sample are significantly less accurate with median deviation around $0.5\%$ and maximum deviation reaching $2\%$ for $k_{\rm max} \geq 0.4 \ h/{\rm Mpc}.$ The increased difficulty of modeling this sample is expected given the non-linear evolution of the massive halos in which these bright galaxies reside.
+The fiducial model fits for the $m_r<22$ sample are significantly less accurate with median deviation around $0.5\%$ and maximum deviation reaching $4\%$ for $k_{\rm max} \geq 0.4 \ h/{\rm Mpc}.$ The increased difficulty of modeling this sample is expected given the non-linear evolution of the massive halos in which these bright galaxies reside.